 ICAN will closely review any response from Dr. Marks given his promise that he and the FDA “uphold globally respected standards for product quality, safety, and efficacy” and his statement that he would resign if “something that was unsafe or ineffective was being put through.”
 As always, ICAN offered to provide any additional information or to meet with Dr. Marks to discuss this issue.

-As you can see, ICAN is on one of another PR stunt in the attempt to “cease and desist”, as intimidation with little legal merit and certainly not based on an honest and critical review of the existing literature.
+As you can see, ICAN is on another one of their PR stunts in the attempt to “cease and desist”, as intimidation with little legal merit and certainly not based on an honest and critical review of the existing literature.
 Let’s critically examine ICAN’s claims about lipid nanoparticles.

 What is ICAN’s concern about lipid nanoparticles?